Mayukha0702/AUV-TASK-1/README.md

 ###My Approach:
 - I made three nodes:
   - The first one keeps publishing numbers like 2, 4, 6, 8...
-  - The second one listens to those numbers, multiplies them by 10, and sends them to a new topic.
+  - The second one notes those numbers, multiplies them by 10, and sends them to a new topic.
-  - The third one listens to the new topic, adds 5 to the number, and prints it.
+  - The third one notes those numbers from  new topic, adds 5 to the number, and prints it.
 - I used `rospy` to create all three nodes and topics.

 ##What I Learned: